ucsb-cs148-w26/pj04-receipt-divider/team/sprint01/lect02.md

 Yiheng finished HW1 and got to step 5 on Lab01.
 No current roadblocks.

 Leifeng finished HW1 and got to step 5 on Lab01, tried to build an IOS app from a non-Apple computer.
+Looked at current existing similar products and comiled ways to make ours better.
 No current roadblocks.

 Edward finished HW1 and got to step 5 on Lab01.
 No current roadblocks.